Fairhope Middle SchoolTwo Pirate DriveFairhope, AL 36532Phone: 251-928-2573Fax: 251-990-0403

 As the Principal of Fairhope Middle School, I want to welcome you to our wonderful school!
 We are proud of our school and are committed to our mission.
 Come "Experience the Excellence" with us and GO PIRATES!

-I have been employed with the Baldwin County Board of Education for over twenty five years in a variety of positions, and have served as the Principal of Fairhope Middle School since 2010.
+I have been employed with the Baldwin County Board of Education for over thirty years in a variety of positions, and have served as the Principal of Fairhope Middle School since 2010.
 My education includes a bachelor's and two master's degrees from the University of South Alabama.
-I am married to my high school sweetheart, Mike Hall, and we have two wonderful boys, Phillip, who is 29 years old and Joshua, who is 22 years old.
+I am married to my high school sweetheart, Mike Hall, a nurse practitioner, and we have two wonderful boys, Phillip, who is 30 years old and Joshua, who is 23 years old.
 My goal is to ensure the safety of your child and create a caring environment where the students and teachers are happy.
 With each of us working together, we will have a great school year!
 I am very fortunate to have two Assistant Principals, Mrs. Harrelson, and Mrs. Johnston, to help with our mission.

-Hello, my name is Bethany Johnston, and I am the 8th grade Assistant Principal.
+Hello, I'm Bethany Johnston, the 8th grade Assistant Principal.
 I've been an Assistant Principal for the Baldwin County School System since 2005.
 I graduated from Faith Academy and attended Olivet Nazarene University (south of Chicago), the University of South Alabama, and Spring Hill College.
 I've taught in Haiti, Mobile County, and Baldwin County.
 I am married with one daughter, two cats and a dog!
 I am happy to be a FMS Pirate!

 Fairhope Middle School’s motto is, “Experience the Excellence.”
 This educational philosophy is the driving force for all we do.
 Our pursuit of excellence sets the expectation that our students will indeed do their best in every aspect of their lives.
 With the expectation of excellence, we believe in empowering all students to achieve their full potential.
 This means helping them become intellectual, responsible, ethical individuals who are well prepared to meet the challenges and responsibilities of life.